Yobari-Timeliners/golubets/packages/golub/CONTRIBUTING.md

 ## Testing Overview

-Pigeon has 3 types of tests, you'll find them all in [test.dart](./tool/test.dart).
+Golub has 3 types of tests, you'll find them all in [test.dart](./tool/test.dart).

 * Unit tests - These are the fastest tests that are just typical unit tests,